Beginner answer

 Security

 Kaspa uses Proof of Work.
-Miners spend energy and hardware work to create blocks.
+Miners spend energy, hardware, facilities, and operating time to create blocks.

 Ownership